Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 33,400 jobs for Dietetic Technician in 2016.
+There were about 33,400 jobs for Dietetic Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Dietetic Technician by 2026.
-The BLS estimates 3,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.

 The states with the most job growth for Dietetic Technician are Arizona, District of Columbia, and Utah.
 Watch out if you plan on working in Wisconsin, Vermont, or Rhode Island.
 These states have the worst job growth for this type of profession.